The CMA Board

 Mark Baker - Vice Chair, website admin

-Day job: Country Park Manager, Devon County Council
+Day job: Country Parks Manager, Devon County Council

-Background: Having held a variety of countryside management roles in Oxfordshire, Derbyshire and abroad, Mark has been the manager of the Grand Western Canal Country Park & LNR in Devon since 2003.
+Background: Having held a variety of ranger and warden roles in Oxfordshire, Derbyshire and abroad, Mark has been the manager of the Grand Western Canal Country Park & LNR in Devon since 2003.
 He has been a CMA member since 2001 and a board member since 2014.

 The National Committee